| |

 Finishing

-• Turn the mitten inside out and use the yarn from near the picked-up stitch to close the gap near to the base of the thumb.
+• Turn the mitten inside out and use the yarn from near the picked-up stitch to close the gap near the base of the thumb.

 • Weave in any other loose ends.